 Opposite Jackson Square, discover the markets: French, Farmer’s and Flea, allocated in one long arcade along the river.
 Originally a Choctaw Indian trading post, the French Market became the site of colorful produce in the 19th century that included green sugar cane, live red crawfish and blue crabs.
 Today, merchants still hawk wares like local New Orleans and Louisiana produce along with a tremendous array of jewelry, voodoo dolls, carnival masks, clothing, arts and crafts.
 Better than a haul by the Pirate Jean Lafitte, it’s a trove of great souvenir and gift shopping for the kids and grandkids.

-Across the street from the Market check out Central Grocery at 923 Decatur and enjoy the original MUFFULETTA, the most unique of sandwiches.
+Across the street from the Market check out Central Grocery at 923 Decatur and enjoy the original muffuletta, the most unique of sandwiches.
 It’s a meal for two in the guise of a sandwich.
-Get a cold Barq’s root beer and take both over to the Square for a picnic, or the levee of Woldenberg Park.
-Or, make like Mark Twain for lunch aboard a riverboat while cruising the Mississippi.
-Or, head for the quintessential food of New Orleans – GUMBO!
-The GUMBO SHOP at 630 St. Peter offers this culinary delight inside a lovely courtyard ambiance and at affordable prices.
+Get a cold Abita root beer and take both over to the Square for a picnic, or the levee of Woldenberg Park.
+Or, make like Mark Twain for lunch aboard the Steamboat Natchez while cruising the Mississippi.
+Or, head for the quintessential food of New Orleans – gumbo!
+The Gumbo Shop at 630 St. Peter offers this culinary delight inside a lovely courtyard ambiance and at affordable prices.
 The streets of the Vieux Carre are crammed with superb dining establishments and cafes that specialize in every imaginable kind of cuisine.
 Linger in a courtyard or on a balcony overlooking colorful streets, or the river.

 After lunch, discover more of the scores of other French Quarter sites.
-Be sure to visit MADAME JOHN’S LEGACY at 632 Dumaine Street, a magnificent example of original Creole architecture.
+Be sure to visit Madame John's Legacy at 632 Dumaine Street, a magnificent example of original Creole architecture.
 A ‘must see’ is the Old Ursuline Convent at 1116 Chartres, the oldest existing building in the entire Louisiana territory.
 Built in 1745, it is thirty years older than the United States and was built for the nuns as their home after sailing to the new colony at the request of Louis XIV to care for the children of settlers and soldiers.
 The Archdiocese has created a fascinating history of the Church and the City inside its historic walls.
 The 19th century left the Crescent City rich in classics of Greek Revival and Creole styles.
-Among them: The BEAUREGARD KEYES House at 1113 Chartres; GALLIER HOUSE, 1118 Royal, and NEW ORLEANS SPRING FIESTA HOME at 826 St. Ann St. They all keep the past alive, some relive it.
+Among them: The Beauregard Keyes House at 1113 Chartres and Gallier House, 1118 Royal.
+They all keep the past alive, some relive it.
 The Hermann-Grima House at 820 St. Louis offers historic cooking demonstrations.
-THE OLD U.S. MINT at 400 Esplanade Avenue is the only one ever to mint both Union and Confederate money and now houses an extensive audio-visual jazz collection.
+The Old US Mint at 400 Esplanade Avenue is the only one ever to mint both Union and Confederate money and now houses an extensive audio-visual jazz collection.

 DINNER BELLS ARE RINGING

 Dining remains an art form in New Orleans, and if you’re going to splurge anywhere on food, let it be here.
-Among the grande dames of Creole cuisine are ANTOINE’S, ARNAUD’S, BRENNAN’S, BEROUSSARD’S and GALATOIRE’S and, in the Garden District, COMMANDER’S PALACE awaits.
+Among the grande dames of Creole cuisine are Antoine's, Arnaud's, Brennan's, Broussard's and Galatoire's and, in the Garden District, Commanders Palace awaits.
 What’s your pleasure?
 Gumbo?
 Turtle Soup?
 Oysters cooked in the most incredible of ways?
 Trout meuniere or almondine?
 Crawfish etouffee?
 For desert, the wonderful bananas Foster, or bread pudding with a whiskey sauce.
-And, for the grand finale, set the night and your taste on fire with a CAFÉ BRULOT.
+And, for the grand finale, set the night and your taste on fire with a Cafe Brulot.

 MUSIC, MAESTRO PLEASE

 How about a little night music?
-You can listen to local jazz greats while you dine at the PALM COURT JAZZ CAFÉ, at 1204 Decatur.
-The place is dark and smoky, with high ceilings, tile floors and exposed brick walls.
+You can listen to local jazz greats while you dine at the Palm Court Jazz Cafe, at 1204 Decatur.
+The place is dark with high ceilings, tile floors and exposed brick walls.
 And wait until the always unscheduled musicians drop in for impromptu jams, followed by good food.

-In the Faubourg Marigny, pianist and Marsalis patriarch Ellis often appears at SNUG HARBOR, 626 Frenchmen Street, as does Charmaine Neville.
+In the Faubourg Marigny, pianist and Marsalis patriarch Ellis often appears at Snug Harbor, 626 Frenchmen Street, as does Charmaine Neville.
 Musicians drop in for blow-your-hair-back jams.
-Great bat & ambiance.
+Great bar & ambiance.